COVER:COverage-VErified Roadmaps for Fixed-time Motion Planning in Continuous Semi-Static Environments: Introduction

-The contributions of this work are threefold: (i) we introduce the \method roadmap-coverage framework that provides fixed query-time guarantees in continuous obstacle spaces, (ii) demonstrate its ability to handle obstacles of varying sizes and continuous placements, and (iii) develop a problem-space coverage estimator that systematically verifies the exact coverage ratio of precomputed paths or roadmaps.
+Our main contributions are as follows: (i) we introduce \method which provides fixed query-time guarantees in continuous obstacle spaces, (ii) demonstrate its ability to handle obstacles of varying sizes and continuous placements, and (iii) develop a problem-space coverage estimator that verifies the exact coverage ratio of precomputed paths or roadmaps.